Everything you need to know about the proposed new National Park in North Wales

 Consultation on Wales’ proposed new National Park – member’s views needed.

-In major news for those who love the outdoors, a new national park has been proposed in north-west Wales, in the area known as the Clwydian Range and Dee Valley, although the proposed area goes well beyond the area of the current National Landscape known by the same name.
+In major news for those who love the outdoors, a new national park has been proposed in north-east Wales, in the area known as the Clwydian Range and Dee Valley, although the proposed area goes well beyond the area of the current National Landscape known by the same name.

 Designating a new national park is an amazing way to stimulate a local economy, protect nature from development, conserve cultural and natural heritage and boost responsible access to the countryside.